sunshine-protocol/sunshine/modules/metagov/README.md

 This implementation minimizes calls to runtime storage, but is much harder to read/debug.
 The use of the enum to track `Proposal` state is elegant, but I feel like there is more to associate with each phase than just a block number for holding the expiration time.
 How can this be done better?

+*NOTE*: this implementation has not been finished yet and does NOT compile.
+I am considering changing the `burn` function such that it returns some certificate for burning within some amount of blocks.
+I want to be able to collateralize that burn request to provide a faster exit.
+I also want to abstract out the capital stack order of default and place collateral higher to delay dilution upon exit.
+All of this is designed with the intention of facilitating a fair exit; *definitely should have an opposite fork that enforces tangible dilution upon exit...*

 ## readable <a href="./readable"></a>

 This is my favorite of the three.
 It doesn't make as many calls to runtime storage as *basic* and also doesn't suffer from state bloat in the context of a full (unsponsored) application queue.
-I'll be continuing development with this implementation.
+I'll be continuing development with this implementation unless something comes out of the *storage* design.

 <!-- ## Loosely Coupled Modules (in progress)